 Angela: Yeah, there are people that are well-known for being sexual predators.
 We had one about five years ago call up the club and Dave said, “There’s no way I’d book you.”
 Everyone knew but he could’ve been stopped years ago.
 We have to think about our staff.
 We have women that work here, and if you book someone that’s a known sexual assailant, it’s like letting them into your house.
 Or as Dave said, what if they find a customer they decide to go home with?
 It could be a matter of liability.
 I want to be on the right side of history, too.
 I can’t look back 25 years later and say, “Well, I made ten more dollars, but I put everybody at risk by letting them work with sexual assailants.”
 We try to take it on before it gets to the Louis C.K. level.
 We don’t want these people to even start in comedy.
 You’re a creep?
 Get out.

-Brian Thompson, owner
+Brian Thompson, general manager

 Side Splitters (Tampa, Florida)